SwedbankPay/developer.swedbankpay.com/_includes/cross-channel-payments.md

 When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `Paid` field when the payment is fully paid.

-In addition to the `GET` option, you obtain information about the payment by doing a `QUERY` with the `referenceCode` in the `json` body as the example two headers down.
-The url will be the same as you use with the `GET` endpoint.
+In addition to the regular `GET` method, you may obtain information about the payment by doing a `QUERY` with the `referenceCode` in the JSON body as shown in the below example.

 Both `GET` and `QUERY` responses will look like the abbreviated `paid` example below.
 The parts omitted from this example will look like the response